 Figure 1: 2-D column rig and its main components.
 In here the column is filled with the narrowly sized ore particles (20-26.5 mm) and the bed is initially dry.

 The ore system used consisted of copper ore particles collected from Kennecott Utah Bingham Canyon Mine.
-The average water accessible porosity was measured by soaking the particles in water and it was about 5%.
+The average water accessible porosity was measured by soaking the particles in water for 24 hours and was found to be about 5%.
 The particle properties are described in more details in Ilankoon and Neethling (2013).
 The experimentally determined (based on load cell measurements) average external voidage (excluding internal porosity) was about 30.7% for the narrowly sized particles (20-26.5 mm) and around 18.7% for the more realistic size distribution (2-26.5 mm).
 Typically, about 75 kg of particles were required to randomly fill the 2-D column.
-The fluid flow experiments were performed with both the narrowly sized fraction of ore particles, namely 20-26.5 and more realistic ore size distribution, namely, 2-26.5 mm.
-Even though industrial heap leaching does not employ narrowly sized fractions, 20-26.5 mm size fraction was selected to represent a typical particle size in a heap leaching system in order to study length scale effects on overall flow behaviour.
+The fluid flow experiments were performed with both a narrowly sized fraction of ore particles, namely 20-26.5 and more realistic ore size distribution, namely, 2-26.5 mm.
+Even though industrial heap leaching does not employ narrowly sized fractions, the 20-26.5 mm size fraction was selected to represent a typical particle size in a heap leaching system, with the similarities and differences in the behaviour of the narrowly sized and more realistic size distributions providing insights into the mechanisms involved.
 In order to prepare the 2-26.5 mm mixture a Gaudin Schumann (GS) distribution was employed with a gradient of 1.5.
 The distribution was created by mixing together the appropriate amounts of material from 7 particle size fractions (2-4, 4-8, 8-11.2, 11.2-13.2, 13.2-16, 16-20, 20-26.5 mm).
 The bottom plate of the column has apertures of slightly less than 2 mm, thus setting the smallest size of particles (i.e. 2 mm) that could be tested in this work.

 In all experiments (both narrowly sized fraction and realistic mixture) random packing was used and the initial condition of the bed was dry.
-To avoid particle segregation, especially during the packing of the poly-dispersed material, the column was packed with a series of thoroughly mixed small batches (approximately 15 kg each) rather than pouring the whole mixture at once.
+To avoid particle segregation, especially during the packing of the poly-dispersed material, the column was packed using a series of thoroughly mixed small batches (approximately 15 kg each) rather than pouring in the whole mixture at once.

 As this was a flow study rather than experimental leaching study, deionised water was used as the liquid for all the experiments in this work.
 At the bottom of the column there was a series of channels and collection ports spaced 30 mm apart from which the out-flowing liquid was collected (see Figure 1).
 In all experiments, the flow from each collection port was recorded separately and the wetting of the bed was also filmed.